 Leucospermum is a genus of 48 species of shrubs and trees that may be erect, decumbent or sprawling.
 Some are single-stemmed, others resprout from underground rootstocks.

 Generally known as pincushions on account of the erect pollen presenters protruding from the open flowerheads, the genus is easily recognisable.
-The Afrikaans name of luisiesbos (little lice bush) refers to the small, style-tip bulges, the pollen presenters, variously shaped in the different species.
+An Afrikaans name of luisiesbos (little lice bush) refers to the small, style-tip bulges, the pollen presenters, variously shaped in the different species.

 The flowerheads contain at least 15 florets, often many more.
 They grow solitary or in clusters from leaf axils or at stem-tips, with or without stalks.
 The involucral bracts are small, green, papery or cartilaginous.
 The receptacle at the flowerhead base is flat, globose, cylindrical or conic, depending on the species.